IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 All methods that can potentially encounter errors (e.g., missing file, invalid user input) will be explicitly marked with error handling code.

 Errors will be communicated to the player through clear on-screen messages.
 Additionally, a log file will record all encountered errors for debugging purposes.

-TODO REMOVE
-In order to avoid problems, every method that can run into an error or return an error value has to be explicitly marked and then whenever such a function it’s called the error has to be handled immediately.

 ### 2.3.6.
 Quality issues